 What is Turo?

-Unlike Uber or Lyft, Turo is not a ride-hailing app, but a service more akin to traditional car rental.
-This makes it ideal for longer journeys that you plan in advance — like that upcoming job interview out of town, or for exploring a new city at your own pace.
+Unlike Uber or Lyft, Turo is not a ride-hailing app but a service more akin to traditional car rental.
+This makes it ideal for longer journeys you plan in advance — like that upcoming job interview out of town or exploring a new city at your own pace.
+Many also use it as a great way to test out car models for a day or two before purchasing one.
+For some, a 15-minute test drive isn’t enough to get a full vehicle experience!

 Turo can also be cheaper than traditional car rentals and has hosts who don’t mind renting to drivers under 25.
 Best of all, Turo offers something for every taste and budget: whether you want a luxury car to enjoy your vacation in style or a cheap but reliable vehicle, Turo has you covered.

 Signing up for Turo